Time-domain Speech Enhancement with Generative Adversarial Learning: Time-domain Speech Enhancement GAN

 where $\alpha = \left \langle {s}, {\hat s} \right \rangle / {\left \| {s} \right \|}_2^{2} $, and ${\hat s}$ denotes the enhanced speech.
-In the SI-SNR loss, the scale factor $\alpha$ is an unconstrained value, which may result in unstable training and performance degradation \cite{le2019sdr}.
-It was shown in \cite{21} that using the SI-SNR loss can lead to uncontrolled level changes in the enhanced signal, as a result, additional scaling may be required e.g. for automatic speech recognition (ASR).
+In the SI-SNR loss, the scale factor $\alpha$ can be affected by the signal dynamics, which may result in unstable training and performance degradation \citep{le2019sdr}.
+It was shown in \cite{21} that using the SI-SNR loss can lead to uncontrolled level changes in the enhanced signal, as a result, additional scaling may be required for automatic speech recognition (ASR).